yuki/pandoc-templates/README.md

 Here you can get my custom Pandoc templates to create HTML (using [Bootstrap 5](https://getbootstrap.com/) with dark-mode, and [Font Awesome](https://fontawesome.com/)) and PDF format files using LaTeX.

 ## How templates works
-There are two templates, the first one to generate HTML and the other to create a custom PDF using LaTeX.
+There are two templates, the first one to generate HTML and the other to create a custom PDF using LuaLaTeX.

 ### HTML template
-The template is [yuki.html](template/yuki.html), and it uses some files and dependencies from internet:
+The template is [template/yuki.html](template/yuki.html), and it uses some files and dependencies from internet:
 - Bootstrap 5.3.2
   - External CSS and Javascript from CDN
 - Font Awesome 6.4.2 CSS from CDN